-71. A political party in the multi-party political system shall conform to the following principles-
+- (1) A political party in the multiparty political system shall conform to the following principles- - (a) every political party shall have a national character; - (b) membership of a political party shall not be based on sex, ethnicity, religion or other sectional division;

-- (a) every political party shall have a national character; - (b) membership of a political party shall not be based on sex, ethnicity, religion, or other sectional division; - (c) the internal organisation of a political party shall conform to the democratic principles enshrined in this Constitution: - (d) members of the national organs of a political party shall be regularly elected from citizens of Uganda in conformity with the provisions of paragraphs (a) and (b) of this article and with due consideration for gender; - (e) political parties shall be required by law to account for the sources and use of their funds and assets; - (f) no person shall be compelled to join a particular party by virtue of belonging to an organisation or interest group.
+- (c) the internal organisation of a political party shall conform to the democratic principles enshrined in this Constitution; - (d) members of the national organs of a political party shall be regularly elected from citizens of Uganda in conformity with the provisions of paragraphs (a) and (b) of this article and with due consideration for gender; - (e) political parties shall be required by law to account for the sources and use of their funds and assets; - (f) no person shall be compelled to join a particular party by virtue of belonging to an organisation or interest group. - (2) Parliament shall by law prescribe a code of conduct for political organisations and political parties and provide for the establishment of a national consultative forum for political parties and organisations with such functions as Parliament may prescribe.

-72. (1) Subject to the provisions of this Constitution, the form politiright to form political parties and any other political organisations is guaranteed.

-Multi-party political system.

-Right to
+72. Right to form political organisations.

-sations.

-cal organi-

-(2) An organisation shall not operate as a political party or organisation unless it conforms to the principles laid down in this Constitution and it is registered.
+- (1) Subject to the provisions of this Constitution, the right to form political parties and any other political organisations is guaranteed. - (2) An organisation shall not operate as a political party or organisation unless it conforms to the principles laid down in this Constitution and it is registered. - (3) Parliament shall by law regulate the financing and functioning of political organisations. - (4) Any person is free to stand for an election as a candidate, independent of a political organisation or political party. - (5) Parliament shall by law regulate the manner of participation in and financing of elections by individuals seeking political office as independent candidates.

-(3) Parliament shall by law regulate the financing and functioning of political organisations.
+73. Regulations of political organisations.

-73. (1) Subject to the provisions of this Constitution, but notwithstanding the provisions of paragraph (e) of clause (1) of article 29 and article 43 of this Constitution, during the period when any of the political systems provided for in this Constitution has been adopted, organisations subscribing to other political systems may exist subject to such regulations as Parliament shall by law prescribe.
+(1) Subject to the provisions of this Constitution, but notwithstanding the provisions of articles 29(1)(e) and 43 of this Constitution, during the period when any of the political systems provided for in this Constitution has been adopted, organisations subscribing to other political systems may exist subject to such regulations as Parliament shall by law prescribe.